Guidance for Reporting on Palestine/Israel

 Don’t call Israel a democracy when it rules over millions of Palestinians without granting them any rights.

 • Only Jewish people enjoy democracy in the territories under Israeli control.
 Apart from a period of only about six months (1966-1967), since Israel was established in 1948 it has ruled over large numbers of Palestinians by oppressive, undemocratic military rule because they are not Jewish.
 Today approximately five million Palestinians live under Israeli military rule in the occupied territories, denied the most basic of human and political rights, including the right to peaceful protest and to have a say in the government that controls their lives.
-Inside Israel’s pre-1967 borders, nearly two million Palestinian citizens of Israel live as a permanent underclass as non-Jews in a self-declared Jewish state, discriminated against in almost every facet of life.
+Inside Israel’s pre-1967 borders, two million Palestinian citizens of Israel live as a permanent underclass as non-Jews in a self-declared Jewish state, discriminated against in almost every facet of life.
 According to the “Jewish nation-state law,” passed in 2018 as one of Israel’s quasi-constitutional Basic Laws, “The right to exercise national self-determination in the State of Israel is unique to the Jewish people.”
 This is ethnocracy and apartheid, and should be described as such.

 Don’t pretend the US and other western countries are neutral.